crispinprojects/xfce4-wayland/README.md

 ## Testing GTK4 Wayland Application

-To verify that a GTK4 app can be run using a Xfce labwc Wayland session you can download the Talk Calendar binary and installer  from [here](https://github.com/crispinprojects/talkcalendar).
+To verify that a GTK4 app can be run using a Xfce labwc Wayland session download the Talk Calendar binary and installer from [here](https://github.com/crispinprojects/talkcalendar).
+This uses Alsa audio and Sqlite3.

-The screenshot below shows that the application runs and can be installed.
-Some of the header button icons are not the same as when using the Debian 13 GNOME or Ubuntu 24.04 distributions but otherwise everything else is functioning.
-The volume control also works.
+The screenshot below shows that the Talk Calendar executable runs.
+Talk Calendar can also be installed using the generic BASH script installer.
+The volume control works.

 ![](talkcalendar-xfce-wayland.png)

 ## Compiling GTK4 Wayland Application

-Finally verify compiling Talk Calendar.
-This is an example of a GTK4 Wayland application which runs on other GTK4 Wayland desktops such as GNOME and the Ubuntu Desktop.
+Finally to verify that GTK4 (Wayland) applications can be compiled download the source code for Talk Calendar from the [github page](https://github.com/crispinprojects/talkcalendar).
+This is an example of a GTK4 application which runs on other GTK4 Wayland desktops such as Debian 13 GNOME and the Ubuntu 24.04 Desktop.

 Install the build-essential meta-package which contains a collection of essential software tools and libraries required for building and compiling applications from source code.
-This includes the GNU Compiler Collection (GCC)  for C and  C++ programming together with GNU Make build automation tool.
+This includes the GNU Compiler Collection (GCC) for compiling C and  C++  programs together with GNU Make build automation tool.

 Install the libgtk-4-dev package which contains the header and development files for the GTK4 library and associated libraries such as GLib and Gio.
 These packages are installed as shown below together with Sqlite3 development library.